-We offer opportunities for Aboriginal and Torres Strait Islander students enrolled in an Undergraduate or Postgraduate degree in a health or medical research or science related field to take up a (virtual) internship in the agency.
+We offer opportunities for Aboriginal and/or Torres Strait Islander students enrolled in an undergraduate or postgraduate degree in a health or medical research or science related field to take up a virtual Internship in the agency.

-The National Health and Medical Research Council (NHMRC) offers opportunities for Aboriginal and Torres Strait Islander students enrolled in an Undergraduate or Masters degree in a health or medical research or science related field to take up a (virtual) internship in the agency.
+The National Health and Medical Research Council (NHMRC) offers opportunities for Aboriginal and/or Torres Strait Islander students enrolled in an undergraduate or masters degree in a health or medical research or science related field to take up a virtual internship in the agency.